rubyonracetracks/tutorial-rails-rubymn2/02-03-user_gravatar_model.md

     end
   end
 ```
+* NOTE: The test for rejecting gravatar email addresses with invalid addresses is NOT included.
+Attempts to include such a test resulted in the app refusing a user sign up or edit action due to the lack of a gravatar email address, which is intended to be strictly OPTIONAL.
 * Add the following lines to the end of the file .rubocop.yml:
 ```
 Metrics/ClassLength:
   Exclude:
     - test/models/user_test.rb
 ```
 * Enter the command "sh testm.sh".
-2 of the user model tests fail.
-The tests for screening out invalid gravatar_email addresses and excessively long gravatar_email addresses are the ones that fail.
+The test for screening out excessively long gravatar_email addresses is the one that fails.
 * Add the following lines to app/models/user.rb immediately after the "validates :email" statement:
 ```
   validates :gravatar_email, length: { maximum: 255 }